-"Our data show an increased risk behaviors among MSM with acute infection," comment the researchers.
+"Our data demonstrate increased risk behaviors among MSM with acute infection," the researchers said.

-Viral load is therefore potential power infectivity because it is especially high in the acute phase of HIV infection.
+Viral load is therefore potentially infectious, as it is especially high in the acute phase of HIV infection.

-But an article published in an earlier issue of the journal found that acute infection and early stages of HIV infection are short (three seven weeks, respectively)
+But an article published in an earlier issue of the journal concluded that acute infection and early stages of HIV infection are short-lived (three and seven weeks, respectively)

 and do not require special interventions to control the HIV epidemic in most settings.

 Researchers in Los Angeles were convinced by this statement.
-Therefore designed an analytical study of sexual risk MSM recently diagnosed with HIV behavior between 2011 and 2015 in LA LGBT Center.
+We therefore designed an analysis study of the risky sexual behavior of newly diagnosed MSM with HIV between 2011 and 2015 at the LGBT LA Center.

-A total of 912 MSM were newly diagnosed with HIV during the study period.
-Of these, 145 (16%) had acute infection (defined as a test for the nucleic acid amplification of HIV - NAAT rule - but a text negative HIV antibody).
+A total of 912 MSM were recently diagnosed with HIV during the study period.
+Of these, 145 (16%) had acute infection (defined as a test for HIV nucleic acid amplification - NASC rule - but a text of HIV-negative antibodies).
 The other 767 MSM had no acute infection.

-Newly diagnosed provided information about their sexual activity in the three months prior to their diagnosis, including total number of sexual partners and occurrence of anal sex without a condom.
+The newly diagnosed individuals provided information about their sexual activity in the three months prior to their diagnosis, including total number of sexual partners and occurrence of anal sex without a condom.

-MSM with acute infection had twice the number of sexual partners in the last thirty days (average 4,2 against a median of 2) and three months (mean 9,9 and median 4) before their diagnosis, compared to men with chronic infection ( average 2.4, median, 4, three months = 5.3 average, median, 2; p <0,001).
+Acutely infected MSM had twice the number of sexual partners in the last 30 days (mean 4,2 vs median 2) and 3 months (mean 9,9 and median 4) prior to their diagnosis compared to men with chronic infection ( mean, 2.4, median, 4, three months = 5.3 mean, median, 2, p <0,001).

-Moreover, in the three months prior to diagnosis, unprotected receptive anal sex was more common among men with acute infection (65%) than men with chronic infection (56%, p <0,05).
-Men with acute infection were also reported more cases of insertive anal sex without a condom in this period of three months (vs 55 50%).
+In addition, within three months before diagnosis, unprotected receptive anal sex was more common among men with acute infection (65%) than men with chronic infection (56%, p <0,05).
+Men with acute infection also had reported more cases of anal insertive sex without condom in this period of three months (55 vs. 50%).

-"In our cohort MSM demonstrated that acute HIV infection have almost 2 times the number of sexual partners during the last thirty days and 3 months when viremia is the highest.
-In addition, the men are more likely to have intercourse without protection receptive and insertive anal intercourse, the researchers concluded.
-"They argue that there is an urgent need to promote actions aimed at MSM to diagnose acute infections, even at a higher cost to reach them with interventions and early treatment to halt the onward transmission of HIV."
+"In our cohort we have shown that MSM with acute HIV infection have almost 2 times the number of sexual partners in the last 30 days and 3 months when viremia is the highest.
+In addition, those men are more likely to have unprotected and receptive intercourse in anal intercourse, the researchers conclude.
+"They argue that there is an urgent need to encourage actions directed at MSM to diagnose acute infections, even at a higher cost to reach them, with interventions and early treatment to curb subsequent HIV transmission."

 reviewed by Bob Volpe

-Suthar AB et al.acute and programmatic implications early HIV infection.
+Suthar AB et al. Implications of acute and programmatic early HIV infection.
 J infect Dis, 212: 1351-